 Each year, our Tibetan partners at Lha Charitable Trust host approximately twelve international groups.
 Lha Charitable Trust coordinates volunteer activities, provides cultural and educational opportunities, and offers accommodations and meals.
 Donations made by these groups to Lha Charitable Trust are a major funding source which keeps the organization functioning, and has been crucial to our Tibetan friends since the first Tulane University student group visited in 2002.
 Thanks to group trips, Lha Charitable Trust affords salaries for 13 full time Tibetan employees and provides social services to more than 250 refugees each day.
 Thank you groups and group leaders!

-Potential Volunteer and/or Cultural
+Volunteer and/or Cultural Exchange

 The following trips are open to specific student groups only:

-• Loyola University – Loyola undergrad students
+• Loyola University – Loyola undergraduates

 For more information about joining one of these groups, or putting together a group for yourself or your organization, contact us via email at email@example.com.
 The Louisiana Himalaya Association does not organize, coordinate or in any way have responsibility for group trips to India.
 Groups are the responsibility of the universities, organizations, and/or individuals who put the groups together.